 Thesis

-Labor shortages have become a widespread issue across the US, with 4.7 million more job openings than available workers as of August 2024.
-The manufacturing sector is projected to face a deficit of 3.8 million workers through 2034, while 76% of supply chain and logistics operations report experiencing labor shortages, and retailers anticipate more than 1 million unfulfilled jobs in customer-facing positions in 2025.
-Labor market growth is expected to be weak, with only a projected increase of 1.8 million (1.1%) people by 2031.
-This sluggish growth is placing strain across industries.
+Labor shortages have become a widespread issue across the US, with 1.2 million more job openings than available workers as of March 2025.
+The manufacturing sector is projected to face a deficit of 3.8 million workers through 2034.
+Meanwhile, 76% of supply chain and logistics operations report experiencing labor shortages, and retailers anticipate more than 1 million unfulfilled jobs in customer-facing positions in 2025.
+Labor market growth is expected to be weak, with only a projected increase of 1.8 million (1.1%) people by 2031, placing strain across industries.
+This stems from a deeper misalignment between the realities of the work and the expectations of the modern workforce.
+Repetitive, physically demanding tasks, stagnant wages, and low job prestige have made these roles increasingly unattractive — especially to younger generations who prioritize flexibility, purpose, and autonomy.

 Meanwhile, another labor-intensive industry is facing shortages as the demand for in-home care is increasing.
 Globally, over 700 million adults aged 65 and older require some form of assistance, a figure that is expected to rise as populations continue to age.
 In the US alone, the over-65 demographic is projected to grow to 82 million (47% increase) by 2050.
 This age group’s share of the total population is also anticipated to rise from 17% to 23% by 2050.
 The growth in the elderly population is driving a greater demand for in-home care services, further intensifying existing labor shortages.

-In 1977, as part of Robot Visions, Isaac Asimov wrote an essay predicting the effect that technological advances and automation would have on human labor:
+In 1977, as part of Robot Visions, Isaac Asimov wrote an essay predicting the effect of technological advances in automation on human labor:

 “I can't help but think, however, that the advance of computerization and automation is going to wipe out the subwork of humanity—the dull pushing and shoving and punching and clicking and filing and all the other simple and repetitive motions, both physical and mental, that can be done perfectly easily—and better—by machines no more complicated than those we can already build.
 In a properly automated and educated world, then, machines may prove to be the true humanizing influence.
 It may be that machines will do the work that makes life possible and that human beings will do all the other things that make life pleasant and worthwhile.”